 Water Action Teams (Figure 8) will be formed to maintain communication and coordination around the six action-oriented imperatives.
 The Partnership will, at a minimum, meet on a quarterly basis to support coordination of work between partners.
 The Partnership will focus its efforts on increasing regional capacity, coordination, and collaboration, building public awareness and support, increasing funding and access to funding, and improving monitoring and data sharing to more effectively implement each of the six action-oriented imperatives.
 The Partnership will also strive on an annual or bi-annual basis to convene a Regional Water Summit to track and report progress on plan implementation and celebrate success.

 This plan is intended to be used by the many partners, organizations, and individuals that live and work in the Mid-Coast Planning Area to achieve the goals, objectives, and actions described herein.
-In some instances, a watershed council could use the plan to justify funding for a beaver restoration project.
-In other instances, a municipal water district could use the plan to identify high priority infrastructure projects, and obtain funding to achieve a specific action.
+In some instances, a watershed council could use the plan to justify funding for an aquatic habitat restoration project.
+In other instances, a municipal water district could use the plan to identify high priority infrastructure projects, and seek funding to support a specific action.
 It is anticipated that many of the actions in each phase of this plan will be implemented simultaneously, as resources and capacity exist.